 The team is currently made up of Programme Manager Emma Weld-Moore, Programme Lawyers Orla Crowe and Sarah McGuckin, and Programme Officer Mark Johnson.

 Previous volunteers who have worked in Malawi include Jane O’Connell, Morgan Crowe, Sarah Houlihan, Paul Bradfield, Eithne Lynch, Ruth Dowling, Sonya Donnelly and Carolann Minnock.

 You can donate directly to the project here at www.mycharity.ie.

+Excessive use of pre-trial detention and the lack of a comprehensive legal aid system, amongst other factors, have resulted in overcrowding in Malawi’s prisons as well as considerably long detention times for prisoners being held on remand.
 Overcrowding in prisons is a prevailing problem across many nations in Africa, with the practice of holding prisoners on remand compounding the issue.
 As a result, in some countries a good majority of the prison population is made up of those awaiting trial.
-Reports clearly show that prison conditions in Malawi are inhumane and fundamentally breach human rights.
-Overcrowding is such that if one prisoner turns over at night, all prisoners must turn over.
+By reducing overcrowding, conditions for prisoners improve thus enhancing Malawi’s observance of the human rights of prisoners and remandees.

 In tackling access to justice for the poor, IRLI has sought to implement mechanisms in partnership with local actors to remove obstacles to free legal aid in the short-term (such as capacity constraints and shortage of lawyers) in order to bring about direct change at beneficiary level, while developing systemic, sustainable interventions aimed at providing long-term benefits to the wider criminal justice sector.